The most expensive Magic the Gathering cards would set you back thousands of dollars.

 If you ask me, Mox Emerald is the most beautiful Mox card out there, as it features a matching green background alongside the gemstone set in gold.

-Apparently, Mox Ruby is an incredibly expensive MTG card, as it can reach price tags up to $8,580.
+Apparently, Mox Ruby is an incredibly expensive MTG card, as it can reach ridiculous price tags.
 The card works by adding red mana to the player’s mana pool, and tapping the artifact can also work as an interrupt.

 As with most Power Nine cards, this one is incredibly rare and quite sought-after.
 You should count your blessings if you ever get your hands on one of them, particularly for a price tag lower than a few thousand dollars.